syriail/course-4-project/README.md

+# Testing Instructions

+I prefer testing the backend using Postman since the Frontend does not have means to test niether update TODO nor testing errors

+## Using Frontend

+The config.ts is already updated with the correct values apiId and authConfig

+## Using Postman

+The Postman collection parmeters of appId and authToken are provided.
+Auth0 token is configured to expire after one week, so it should work.

 # Serverless TODO

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.